TitanAllStars/TitanAllStars.github.io/README.md

 A leave-of-absense can be requested (i.e. voluntarily/temporarily give up your slot).
 A policy of maintaining open slots will assist your return.

+Membership management will be frequent, but particularly on Tuesday to clear out what seem weekend-only players.
-If you a dropped for lack of activity, feel free to reapply when you have more time to commit.
+If you are dropped for lack of activity, feel free to rejoin for the periods when you have more time to commit.

 # General info